 Duties of Bailor

-1. The duty of Bailor to disclose faults in goods bailed.
+1. It is the duty of Bailor to disclose faults in goods bailed.

 It is the paramount duty of the Bailor to express the fault of the goods to the Bailee.